UK's National Grid to step into U.S. offshore wind

-UK-listed grid operator National Grid (NG.L) has partnered with Germany utility RWE (RWEG.DE) to develop offshore wind projects in the United States, it said in its full-year results on Thursday.
+LONDON, May 20 (Reuters) - UK-listed grid operator National Grid has partnered with Germany utility RWE to develop offshore wind projects in the United States, it said in its full-year results on Thursday.

-National Grid owns and operates electricity and gas transmission and distribution networks in Britain and the United States.

-Its investment arm National Grid Ventures (NGV) has signed a joint venture partnership agreement with RWE Renewables to jointly develop offshore wind projects in the coastal region of the northeast United States.
+The company’s investment arm National Grid Ventures has signed a joint venture partnership agreement with RWE Renewables to jointly develop offshore wind projects in the coastal region of the Northeast U.S.

 Under the agreement, NGV and RWE will work together to explore opportunities in the U.S. offshore wind market with an intention to jointly bid in a future federal seabed lease auction.